ronen567/just-the-docs/docs/linear-regression-and-analytical-solution.md

 Here's a brief description of the 3 phases:

 ***Training Phase*** - During the Training phase, the predictor's coefficients are calculated by the model fitter, as depicted by Figure 1-a.
 The Training data consists of m examples, denoted by superscripts 1-m.
 The fitter calculates the predictor's coefficents.
-The common way to fit the predictor's coefficents is by implementing a optimizing algorithm, to minimize a cost function.
-That cost function expresses the error between the expected value y and the predcited/modeled value \\(\hat{y}\\).
-Alternatively, in cases such as the Linear Predictor, it may be sompossible to do the fitting using an analytical solution rather than an optimizer.
-This post presnets the analytical model fitting.
-Linear Prediction with a Gradient Descent optimizer is presented in a post which follows.
+The common way to do it is by a cost function minimization: That cost function expresses the error between the expected value \\(y\\) and the predictor model value \\(\hat{y}\\), and the an optimization algorithm searches for the coefficents with which the minimum cost is achieved.
+Alternatively, in case of a Linear Predictor, it is possible to analytically find a the coefficients.
+And indeed, this post presnets the analytical model fitting.
+The optimizer model fitting, using the Gradient Descent optimization algorithm, is presented in a post which follows.

 ***Validation Phase*** - When fitting is done, having the predictor's coefficients, the predictor's performance is validated, as depicted in Figure 1-b.
 The validation normally uses a cost function to verify that the prediction results are indeed satisfactory.
 In case results are not acceptable, the Training phase should be revisited.
 The validation's k labeled examples input data set should not be a part of the training dataset, otherwise, problems such as overfitting would might notbe observed.
 We will detail overfitting and underfitting phenomenas in one of the next posts.